alan-turing-institute/AutisticaCitizenScience/project-management/sprint-demo-requirements.md

 # Public demonstration of sprint progress

-This document describes the video and updates to the sprint report text file that are shared at the end of each Agile sprint by the Fujitsu team.
+This document describes the video and updates to the sprint report text file that are publicly shared at the end of each Agile sprint by the Fujitsu team.

  ## Background, problem statement, proposed solution